tedca77/IME/README.md

 # Viewing information in other tools
 * **Adobe Lightroom** - you may have to update the metadata in Lightroom.
 Select the Images or directories and right click on one image and select "Read Metadata from Selected Files"
-* **Adobe Bridge** - this is free software from Adobe which has good metadatta editing capability
+* **Adobe Bridge** - this is free software from Adobe which has good metadata editing capability.
+However, the latest downloadable version has limited searching capability, due to bugs.
 * **IrfanView** - open a file and click on the Image / Information menu option.
 You will see buttons for IPTC Info, EXIF Info and Comments.
 * **Windows** - right click on any image and select properties.
 This will allow viewing of most metadata.
+You also search using the Windows search bar - searching Tags is an efficient way to find information.
-* **ExifTool** - this provides a very good report on all metadata on a file
+* **ExifTool** - this provides a very good report on all metadata on a file.
 # Limitations
 * IME is currently only tested on Windows, although it is believed that it will work unchanged on Linux, Apple and other systems that support Java.
 * IME is currently only tested with JPEG / JPG files, although with testing may also support other formats.
 * There is a bug in Apache Imaging library which means that if the Windows Title field already has a value, it cannot be overwritten.
 This only impacts the use of Events.
 * IME has only been tested with UK national postcodes.
+* IME should support Intenrational character sets (i.e. UTF-8), but has currently only been tested on a small subset of countries.

 # JSON File input
 The best approach for using IME is to run it once without a JSON input file and then modify the JSON output file to form the input for the next run.